-It is just the right amount of sweet and chocolaty and the optional coconut makes it an extra delicious treat.
-It is a fun way to start your day, but also makes a great healthier sweet treat.
+It is just the right amount of sweet and chocolaty and the optional coconut makes it an extra tasty treat.
+It is a fun way to start your day, but also makes a great healthier way to satisfy your sweet tooth.

 There is just something about granola.
 It is such a simple food, but so good.
 We love it sprinkled on yogurt and enjoy it both at breakfast time and as a nighttime snack.

 Granola is pretty good no matter how you make it and there are so many different ways you can do it.
 The best part is how easy it is to make.

 You can even make a super quick stove top granola if you are really in a hurry.
 However cooking it in the oven may take a bit longer, but really requires almost no effort.
 Plus you can make a bigger batch!

 We instantly fell in love with the extra warm and toasty notes that pre-toasting the oatmeal gives when I tried it for the first time.
 It just seemed like the right thing to do when I was making our all time favorite toasted maple cinnamon granola.

 Ever since then, we have been giving our oats a bit of a prebake to ensure extra crispy and toasty granola.
 It adds a bit of time to the process, but really no extra work.